 Diagnosis and Treatment of an Open Head Injury

-If a person suffers head trauma in a car accident, they should get immediate medical attention.
+If a person suffers from head trauma in a car accident, they should get immediate medical attention.
 The treatment of an open head injury from a car accident will typically depend on the severity and type of damage.
 While open head injuries occur less frequently in car accidents, they are almost always very serious.

-When the victim reports to the hospital with a head injury, doctors will perform a range of diagnostic tests in order to determine the exact location and extent of damage.
+When the victim reports to the hospital with a head injury, doctors will perform a range of diagnostic tests in order to determine the exact location and extent of the damage.
 Some of the commonly used tests include:

 - Physical test